Zi-yyy256/Profiler-for-GenICam-camera/README.md

 But for this profiler, python package 'harvesters' is used to communicate with GenICam camera.
 What we should do is to find the .cti file in the SDK and subsitute it in the python codes.

 The tested camera is mv cs060 10uc pro made by Hikrobots.
-Also the .cti is provided in their SDK files.(Details can be checked in the codes)
+Also the .cti is provided in their SDK files.(Details can be checked in the hikrobots.py)